 We spoke with a LinkedIn Client Success Manager who said LinkedIn's self-reported first-party data is what sets LinkedIn advertising apart.
 Since most LinkedIn users keep their profiles updated with job titles, responsibilities, and certifications, you can zero in on your most desirable prospects.

-One WebStrategies Client Success Manager advises B2B LinkedIn advertisers to remember that your ad is disrupting another person's day.
+One WebStrategies Client Success Manager advises B2B LinkedIn advertisers to remember that ads disrupt another person's day.
 So make sure the ad has value.
 One way to do this is by offering an informative ebook or webinar in your ad that will benefit your prospects.
 Then, when the individual who views the ad provides their information to claim that offer, you can add them to your CRM and continue to develop a relationship with them through email marketing, remarketing, etc.

 This is just one way to use LinkedIn ads, however.
 As mentioned previously, LinkedIn is a platform that allows you to build trust with your audience over time.
 Branding ads that offer informative content to your target audience can be very effective to create awareness of your business.
 You don't have to ask anything of your target audience in return (i.e. their name, email, phone number, etc.) to forge goodwill and brand recognition.

-When done well, LinkedIn advertising should be broadening your audience, helping you stay in touch with past customers, and building trust with both of these groups of people.
+When done well, LinkedIn advertising should be broadening your audience, helping you stay in touch with past customers, and build trust with both of these groups of people.

 LinkedIn Advertising Success Stories